Radon-MSIT/hackCIC/txt1.md

 ### What we have completed till now

-*We suggest you to please read the ReadMe again (Its more precise and descriptive now.) :)*
+*We suggest you to please read the ReadMe again (Its more precise and descriptive now.)* :simple_smile:

 We have partially prepared the front-end of the website that will be available in Storage Houses.